fusioncharts/dev_centre_docs/chart-guide/standard-charts/heat-map-chart.md

 breadcrumb: [["Home", "/dev"], ["Heat Map Chart"]]
 ---

 A heat map chart is a specialized chart that uses colors to represent data values in a table.
-You will find it most useful, when you need to plot large and complex data.
+You will find it most useful when you need to plot large and complex data.

 ## Basics of a heat map chart